 There are a few cases where we wish we hadn't sized up, which truly complicates the ability to provide a one-size-fits-all answer for fit.
 Do, however, take note of any consistent comfort and sizing issues you read in various reviews.
 Bottom line, you will have to trust your intuition and try on pairs in person if you can before purchasing.

 A Note on Materials

-We do recommend you pay attention to the materials used in the construction of the boot.
+We do recommend you pay attention to the materials used in the construction of the boot, but if you have allergies or lifestyle priorities, then you're likely already doing this.
 If you are allergic to latex, we would express caution when purchasing the XTRATUF Legacy, as latex is used in the chemical resistance of the boot.
 Also, if you are opposed to animal products, you might steer clear from the UGG Shaye, which uses Australian sheepskin and lambswool in the footbed and for the insole.
-The Sperry Saltwater Duck Boot and the LaCrosse Aero Timber Top, too, use a rawhide or suede leather for their uppers.
+The Danner Logger uses leather for the upper material.
 If efforts toward sustainability are a priority for you, some of the pairs are even recyclable, such as any of the Kamik boots.
 The Sloggers Rain and Garden Boot also have soles that are made with up to 50% recycled material.